Home > Resources > Recover deleted photos on iPad

 • Extract lost data from iTunes backups without overwriting current data on iPad

-• Support common files: photos, messages, contacts, notes, call logs, reminders and more
+• Support the recovery of photos, messages, contacts, notes, call logs, reminders and more.

-Now, explore how to recover deleted photos from iPad without backup:
+Steps to recover deleted photos on iPad without backup:

-Step 1: Connect and scan your iPad for deleted photos
+Step 1: Run iPad Data Recovery to scan your iPad for deleted photos.

-Run iOS Data Recovery on your computer and click Recover from iOS Device on the left menu; connect the iPad and click the Start Scan button to start.
+Open iPad Data Recovery software on your PC or Mac and click Recover from iOS Device on the left menu; then connect your iPad and click Start Scan button to initiate a deep scan.

-The software will automatically list all scanning results on the window; locate the Media section of the left side, and choose to view the Camera Roll, Photo Stream, Photo Library or App Photos that you deleted from your iPad.
+When all scanning results display on the screen, locate Media from the left menu and choose Camera Roll, Photo Stream, Photo Library or App Photos to view your deleted iPad photos.

-Tick the pictures you want to retrieve, then click Recover button at the bottom-right corner.
-When a pop-up dialog box opens, select a local folder to save recovered iPad photos on your computer.
+Tick the iPad pictures you want to get back, then click Recover button at the bottom-right corner.
+In the pop-up box, select a local computer folder to save your recovered iPad photos.

-How to restore iPad photos from iCloud backup
+How to restore deleted iPad photos from iCloud backup

 • Open iPad Settings and tap [your name] > iCloud.